 Recommended Optional Program Components: "."

-Course Objectives: The purpose of this course is to analyze fascism and National Socialism, and to provide a basis to assess the significance of these world-views in the modern period.
-Another goal of the course is to describe the relationship between ultra-right and conservative regimes and ideologies, and fascism.
-We will also describe the fascist and far right regimes and movements in countries like Germany, Italy, France, Spain, Portugal, Hungary, Romania, Japan, and Turkey.
+Course Objectives: Robert Paxton describes fascism as “a form of political behavior marked by obsessive preoccupation with community decline, humiliation or victimhood and by compensatory cults of unity, energy and purity, in which a mass-based party of committed nationalist militants, working in uneasy, but effective collaboration with traditional elites, abandons democratic liberties and pursues with redemptive violence and without ethical or legal restraints goals of internal cleansing and external expansion” and fascism have been thought of as one of the most brutal and destructive ideologies of modern times.
+Holocaust, ethnic cleansing and other forms of violence materialized through fascist and nationalist ideologies.
+The purpose of this course is to equip students with an introduction to fascism and National Socialism and to provide a basis to assess the significance of these world-views in the modern period.
+Another goal of the course is to explore the relationship between ultra-right and conservative regimes and ideologies, and fascism.
+We will also examine the fascist and far right regimes and movements in countries like Germany, Italy, France, Spain, Portugal, Hungary, Romania, Japan, and Turkey.

 Learning Outcomes